StandingPadAnimations/EnderKnight-Programming-Language/README.md

 ```
 * All functions are placed at the bottom of the program and require a end_edef statement.
 * Variables use the var keyword.
-* to execute, use in the terminal `EnderKnightShell "any ek file`
+* to execute, use in the terminal `EnderKnightShell "any ek file"`

 ## Currently WIP
 * fixing bugs